pycontribs/pyrax/docs/cloud_blockstorage.md

     # or
     cbs.delete_volume(vol)

+A volume that is attached to an instance cannot be deleted.
+It must be detached first, and have a status of 'available' or 'error' in order to be deleted.
+You also cannot delete a volume from which a snapshot has been created, as the snapshot is linked to that volume.
+All snapshots of a volume must be deleted before the volume can be deleted.

 ## Working with Snapshots
 A `Snapshot` captures the contents of a volume at a point in time.
 It can be used, for example, as a backup point; and you can later create a volume from the snapshot.